loeeeee/immich-in-lxc/README.md

 ### Hardware-accelerated FFmpeg

 Not all FFmpeg are built equal.
 In most cases, the ffmpeg shipped from distribution package manager does not support any kind of hardware acceleration.
-However, there is a easy fix, thanks to the great contributions made by Jellyfin team, as they maintain a version of FFmpeg that receives timely update and has most common hardware acceleration built-in.
+However, there is an easy fix, thanks to the great contributions made by Jellyfin team, as they maintain a version of FFmpeg that receives timely update and support most common hardware for more efficient transcoding.
 The list of supported hardware can be found at [*Supported Acceleration Methods*](https://jellyfin.org/docs/general/administration/hardware-acceleration#supported-acceleration-methods), and the list includes common hardware features, like NVENC, and QSV, or universal interface, like VAAPI.
 Here, we will be using this FFmpeg build to enable hw-acceleration in our Immich server.

-Side note, after some digging around, I found out that the official `immich` image uses FFmpeg from Jellyfin as well.
+Side note, after some digging around, I found out that the official Immich docker image uses FFmpeg from Jellyfin as well.
 What a coincidence.

 To install the FFmpeg made by Jellyfin team, first, we need to add the repository of Jellyfin to the system package manager.
-Jellyfin documentation suggests a slightly different approach for `Ubuntu` and `Debian` for adding the repository.
+Jellyfin documentation suggests slightly different approaches for `Ubuntu` and `Debian` for adding the repository.

 <details>
 <summary>Ubuntu 24.04</summary>